Juvenile Detention Center

 to provide Community Protection while changing lives.

-Juveniles are held in the detention center on an order from the court and/or if they are deemed a risk to the community, a risk to self, or at risk to flee the jurisdiction before their next court hearing.
+Juveniles are held in the Detention Center on an order from the court and/or if they are deemed a risk to the community, a risk to self, or at risk to flee the jurisdiction before their next court hearing.
 A Judge may order placement of a juvenile into detention after a hearing has been held on a matter.
 Police filing criminal complaints on juveniles may also bring them to detention.
-There are established criteria that the detention center and the police must follow to detain juveniles.
+There are established criteria that the Detention Center and the police must follow to detain juveniles.
 Juveniles admitted from the community in this manner will attend a detention hearing, where charges are arraigned, and a Judge determines whether the juvenile can be safely released to the community.
 The detention hearing is scheduled in front of a juvenile Judge within 24 hours of admission, excluding weekends and holidays.
+The Ada County Juvenile Detention Center has a capacity of 71 beds (divided among 2 pods, 3 wings, and observation rooms).

 See also our: Ada County Juvenile Court Services Detention Center Information Sheet